 The determining factor in applying international custody rules is the habitual residence of the child.
 This is where all of the evidence will be presented to a court.
 The Hague Convention applies to any child who was a habitual resident in a contracting country (a country which has signed the Hague Convention) immediately before any breach of custody or access rights.
 But the Hague Convention does not apply after the child reaches 16 years of age.

 A big aspect of the Hague Convention is that the signatory countries to the treaty cooperate with each other.
-The contracting countries to the Hague Convention each have a central authority and have agreed to cooperate with the other countries for return of a child.
+The contracting countries to the Hague Convention each have a central authority and have agreed to cooperate with the other countries for the return of a child.
 The true extent of that cooperation, in practice, depends on the country.

 Hague proceedings are also meant to be quick.
 The judicial or administrative authorities of contracting states are mandated to act expeditiously for the return of children.
 Generally, they are to be resolved in six weeks.